petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 You need to have an API key from Stop Forum Spam.
 If you do on the Edit Comments pages there is an extra option called, Report & Delete, in the messages identified as spam.

 = How do I get a Stop Forum Spam API key? =
+You will have to sign up on their site, http://www.stopforumspam.com/signup .

+= How do I get a Project Honey Pot API key?=
-You will have to sign up on their site, http://www.stopforumspam.com/signup.
+You will have to sign up on their site, http://www.projecthoneypot.org/create_account.php .

 == Screenshots ==